 There also “healthier” sugars, including coconut palm sugar, honey and blackstrap molasses.
 Generally since these are far less processed (especially real, raw honey), they are OK in moderation but still a source of sugar to keep to small amounts.

-5 Side Effects and Health Risks Associated with Sugar Foods
+5 Side Effects of Sugar Foods

 1. Lead to Cravings for More